hanbzu/sleeper-model-lite/REFACTORING.md

 All original functionality has been verified:
 - ✅ CLI works with example.yaml
 - ✅ Produces identical output
-- ✅ Example tests pass
+- ✅ All 140 Vitest tests pass
 - ✅ Public API unchanged
 - ✅ No breaking changes
+- ✅ Comprehensive test coverage

 ## Metrics